Three credits. Prerequisite: Instructor consent. May be repeated for up to nine credits with change in content.

 Explores the conceptual bases, measurement, and policy applications of economic rights.
 Specific topics will include: child labor, the right to development, non-governmental initiatives, and the institutionalization of economic rights (e.g., constitutionalization versus statutory implementation versus discretionary policies).

 Variable (1-6) credits.
-Prerequisite: Open only to graduate students.
+Prerequisite: Open only to graduate students; instructor consent required.
 May be repeated for a total of 12 credits.

 Three credits.
 May be repeated for up to nine credits with change in content.